Law Development & Conflict Research Group

 Radha D’Souza speaks at the University of British Columbia

-Radha D’Souza discusses the book Critical Realism, Feminism and Gender: A Reader
+24 June 2020 | Book Discussion: Critical Realism, Feminism and Gender: A Reader

 Radha D’Souza Published a Book Chapter

-“Wars Beyond the Armed Forces: Colonialism and Militarisation of Ethno-national Conflicts in Contemporary South Asia.”
+“Wars Beyond the Armed Forces: Colonialism and Militarisation of Ethno-national Conflicts in Contemporary South Asia”.
 In Resistance to Empire and Militarization: Reclaiming the Sacred, edited by Jude Lal Fernando, 25-44.
 Sheffield, UK: Equinox Publishing, 2020.

-Angelica de Freitas e Silva Doctoral Degree
+Angelica de Freitas e Silva awarded a Doctoral Degree

-May 2020 – London
+May 2020 | London

 Angelica was awarded a doctoral degree on successful completion of her PhD studies at the Westminster Law School.
 Her thesis “Decolonial Epistemologies for Energy Planning in Brazil” is now being revised for publication and translation to Portuguese and Spanish.